 Dallas Construction Vehicle Accident Attorneys

 If you suffered injuries in an accident with a construction vehicle, you might be entitled to financial compensation.
 The Dallas truck accident attorneys of The Benton Law Firm could help you hold the at-fault driver or trucking company liable for the harm they caused.
 We have the experience and resources to protect your rights and seek the justice you deserve.
-We will be your advocate during this traumatic ordeal and remain by your side until the very end.
+We will advocate during this traumatic ordeal and remain by your side until the end.

 At The Benton Law Firm, our Dallas construction vehicle accident attorneys are ready to discuss your case and advise you about the legal options available for recovering compensation from the at-fault party.
 Call us for a free consultation at (214) 777-7777.